 I originally picked up the Osprey Talon 33 to go mountaineering.
 Although there were more specific mountaineering packs in the shop, I wanted something that would work for other activities too.
 I had already a few more technical packs but too small for the weekend I was planning.
 After looking at and trying different models from brands like Lowe Alpine, Black Diamond and Gregory, the Osprey Talon seemed to check all my boxes for light mountaineering.

-The upside of the Osprey Talon compared to more mountaineering dedicated packs is its lightweight, 890g (1 lb 15.5 oz), the bells and whistles of Osprey’s packs – which I’ll detail after – and its maximum suggested load capacity, 12Kg, which should prove plenty enough for a wide range of activities.
+The upside of the Osprey Talon compared to more mountaineering dedicated packs is its weight, 890g (1 lb 15.5 oz), the bells and whistles of Osprey packs – which I’ll detail after – and its maximum suggested load capacity, 12Kg, which should prove plenty enough for a wide range of activities.

 Osprey Talon 33 from top to bottom

-If you’ve had an Osprey pack before, you should be familiar with all the things the pack can do because it shares a lot of features with other packs from the brand.
+If you’ve had an Osprey pack before, you should be familiar with all the things the Talon can do, because it shares a lot of features with other packs.
 We reviewed the Osprey Exos 34 for example, which already had a lot of the features the Talon displays today.